rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 * is a type-1, or a type-2 sectioning node.
 * is associated with the section it declares (i.e. `s1`) or not.

-Note HTML's definition of sectioning content elements (an error).
+Note HTML's definition of sectioning content elements (an error):
+These are defined to close any section except for the next ancestor section of a sectioning content or a sectioning root element, regardless of intermediate, inactive ancestor nodes (i.e. ignores structural dependencies).

 **CLARIFICATION**
 The default definitions of sectioning nodes are consistent with implicit